 Real-Life Blogging Example

 Ruth Soukup is the brain behind the popular blogs, Living Well Spending Less and Elite Blog Academy.
-She currently leads a team of nine employees and earns a whopping seven-figures a year!
+She currently leads a team of nine employees and earns a whopping seven figures a year!
 The majority of her income comes from selling physical planners and online courses, but she also dabbles in affiliate marketing.
-You can find out more about Ruth and her blogging success here and be sure to grab her free guide on how to boost your blogging income.

 If you’re interested in starting your own blog, I created a tutorial that will help you start a blog for just $2.95 a month.
 And for additional blogging information — be sure to grab my free 28-page blogging e-book here!